 3.3.9 Shift to off-farm livelihood practices

 Results illustrated in Table 12 indicate the low involvement of the respondents in off-farm activities.
-Most percentage of them did not involve in van driving (98.8%), followed by service (90.0%), business (88.8%) and labor (85.0%).
+Most of the farmers were not involve in van driving (98.8%), followed by service (90.0%), business (88.8%) and labor (85.0%).

 Table 12.
 Distribution of the respondents according to their shift to off-farm livelihood practices